pvaret/SunsetSettings/docs/source/usage.rst

 :meth:`~sunset.Settings.load()`.
 Save settings to an open, writable text-mode file object with :meth:`~sunset.Settings.save()`.

+Alternatively, use the :class:`~sunset.AutoSaver` context manager to automatically load and save your settings.

 SunsetSettings uses an INI-like file format to store settings.
 This format is intended to be easy to make sense of for humans.